Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

-Via FlyerTalk, American Express is offering 75,000 Membership Rewards points after spending $10,000 within 4 months on the Business Gold Rewards card if you apply by May 17, 2013.
+Via FlyerTalk, American Express is offering 75,000 Membership Rewards points after spending $10,000 within 4 months on The Business Gold Rewards Card from American Express OPEN if you apply by May 17, 2013.

 If you want the offer with 75,000 points please click the link above and NOT the ad in the right column which will get you 50,000 points after spending $5,000 within 3 months.